Comet, Queensland: Education

 Comet State School is a government primary (Prep-6) school for boys and girls off the Capricorn Highway (23.6061°S 148.5451°E).
 In 2017, the school had an enrolment of 28 students with 5 teachers (3 full-time equivalent) and 4 non-teaching staff (2 full-time equivalent).
 In 2018, the school had an enrolment of 25 students with 5 teachers (3 full-time equivalent) and 5 non-teaching staff (2 full-time equivalent).

 There are no secondary schools in Comet.
-The closest government secondary school is Emerald State High School in neighbouring Emerald, situated 41 kilometres (25 miles) west of Comet.
+The nearest government secondary school is Emerald State High School in neighbouring Emerald, situated 41 kilometres (25 miles) west of Comet.

 Attractions

-Comet is home to a "dig tree" established by Leichhardt to indicate to others where he had buried food and journals.
+Comet is home to the Leichhardt Tree, a "dig tree" established by Ludwig Leichhardt to indicate to others where he had buried food and journals.

 There is a walking trail through the town visiting points of historic interest.